vitspa/Doppler_Velocity_Extraction/README.md

 Although the wearable device was tested, the project’s goal was only partially achieved, underscoring the complexity of accurately measuring cerebral blood flow using PPG sensors.

                                                                          **ALGORITHM EXPLENATION**
-Doppler Velocity Envelope and ECG Extraction
+Doppler Velocity Envelope and ECG Extraction.
 The process began with the Doppler images (434 x 636 pixels, RGB) being saved and exported in DICOM (Digital Imaging and Communications in Medicine) format (Fig. 2.3).
 The images were treated as a scalar function f (X,Y), where X ∈ x = [1, ..., 636] and Y ∈ y = [1, ..., 434].
 Subsequently, using image processing techniques the key steps for acquiring the blood volume flow were as follows (the code is presented in A):

 1. ROI Detection: Define the region of interest (ROI) of the image, that encompasses the yellow pixels containing the Doppler spectrum